clemenskoprolin/light-party/README.md

 You can always download the newest stable version of Light Party from the [Microsoft Store](http://www.microsoft.com/en-us/store/apps/windows).
 As an alternative you are also able to [download the latest releases manually](https://github.com/clemenskoprolin/light-party/releases).

 ### Roadmap
-- Release of version 1.0.0
+- ~~Release of version 1.0.0~~
 - Many, many, many bug fixes
 - Comment all parts of the source code (At the beginning Light Party was developed just for fun, so currently not all parts of the source code are commented)
+- Support for internal audio in Party Mode

 ### I found a bug (or have a feature request)!
 There two ways to get in contact.
 Firstly, you can [directly contact me](https://clemenskoprolin.com/contactme/) e.g. per email or you can [open an issue on GitHub](https://github.com/clemenskoprolin/light-party/issues).